-Status: ongoing project; 2 years (January 2020 to December 2021).
+Status: completed project; 2 years (January 2020 to June 2022).
 This current proposed research will focus on a range of emotions that people feel about the sound-healthy environment, which could largely depend on the environment.
 This research will systematically examine the influence on them of a number of psychoacoustic (sensations war-taken by the human hearing system) and cognitive (e.g. semantic) factors.
 It will be examined through a series of laboratory-based subjective hearing tests of the recorded sound environment, based on studies in multiplier disciplines, including linguistics, psychology, neurobiology, sociology and philosophy.
 This research will also develop an automatic sound source detection method to enable the direct application of the research results of these and many other sound landscape studies.

 Status: completed project; 2 years (April 2018 to March 2020)

 As a follow-up to the project „Beyond the noise: Open Sources Soundscapes“, this project aims to achieve the following goals: